DanielSTCYT/DanielSTCYT.github.io/README.md

-This is my cool GGG Website check it out at daneilstcyt.github.io lo
+This is my cool GGG Website check it out at daneilstcyt.github.io lol